Army Pvt. Rebecca Fourquet found a car online while deployed to Iraq.

 "We really talk to the young troops about it carefully," Odom said.
 "What do they want to do?
 "Someone in Afghanistan can get a power of attorney executed in two days and e-mailed.

 "My preference is for troops to limit the scope of a power of attorney to that which is really needed," he said.
 "We don't want them to have a surprise when they come home."

 If you've had problems getting your household goods delivered on time, you might be eligible to file an "inconvenience claim" with your moving company.

 Your shipping documents include a "required delivery date."
 That doesn't mean your stuff must be delivered to your house by that date.
 Rather, it's the date that your transportation company must have your household goods delivered to the local agent and available for delivery to your new home.

-Surface Deployment and Distribution Command officials who manage the household goods movement system say such claims should be filed directly with moving companies.
+Surface Deployment and Distribution Command officials who manage the household goods movement system said such claims should be filed directly with moving companies.